fyne-io/developer.fyne.io/extend/bundle.md

 ---

 Go based applications are usually built as a single binary executable, and this is the same for Fyne applications.
-A single file makes it easier to distribute install our software.
+A single file makes it easier to distribute and install our software.
 Unfortunately GUI applications typically require additional resources to render the user interface.
 To manage this challenge a Go application can bundle assets into the binary itself.
 The Fyne toolkit prefers the use of "fyne bundle" as it has various benefits that we will explore below.